Philip Hans Franses Scholarship

 • Double bachelor BSc2 in Econometrics and Economics

-• Must have registered for one of the above-mentioned bachelor programmes at Erasmus School of Economics in Studielink, as well as having submitted the application documents in the EUR Application Portal before 1 March 2024 in order to be considered for the scholarship.
+• Must have registered for one of the above-mentioned bachelor programmes at Erasmus School of Economics in Studielink, as well as having submitted the application documents in the EUR Application Portal before 1 February 2026 in order to be considered for the scholarship.
+Students seeking admission to the international bachelor Economics and Business Economics have a deadline of 15 January 2026.

-• Must complete the mathematics entrance exam before 1 April 2024 with a sufficient result, if found math deficient during the bachelor application procedure.
+• Must complete the mathematics entrance exam before 1 April 2026 with a sufficient result, if found math deficient during the bachelor application procedure.
+Students seeking admission to the international bachelor Economics and Business Economics must include the mathematics entrance exam in their application, if applicable.
+Please refer to the admission requirements of this programme for more information.

 • Must have achieved excellent study results during his/her secondary school education.
-This means an average final result of at least grade 8.0 on a grading scale of 1-10.
+This means an average grade of at least 8.0 on a grading scale of 1-10.

 • Must be able to demonstrate the financial need of this scholarship by including a detailed financial statement, in which the financial situation is explained as well as how the applicant is planning to support him/herself for the living expenses.